BU-hammerTeam/PyHammer/README.md

 ##Publications

-This project and accompanying work is described Appendix A in Kesseli et al. (in prep.)
+This project and accompanying work is described Appendix A in Kesseli et al. (in prep.).
+If you use the program, please cite Kesseli et al. (in prep).

 ##Acknowledgements